-Researchers still do not know what causes most cases of rhabdomyosarcoma (RMS), but they are learning how certain changes in DNA can cause normal cells to become cancerous.
+Researchers do not know what causes most cases of rhabdomyosarcoma (RMS), but they are learning how normal cells become cancerous because of certain changes in their DNA.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
 It is packaged in chromosomes (long strands of DNA in each cell).
 We normally have 23 pairs of chromosomes in each cell (one set of chromosomes comes from each parent).
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

 For example, people with Li-Fraumeni syndrome have changes in the TP53 tumor suppressor gene that cause it to make a defective p53 protein.
 The p53 protein normally causes cells with DNA damage to either pause and repair that damage or, if repair is not possible, to self-destruct.
-When p53 is not working, cells with DNA damage continue to divide, causing further defects in other genes that control cell growth and development.
-This may lead to cancer.
+When p53 is not working, cells with DNA damage keep dividing, which can lead to further defects in other genes that control cell growth and development.
+This can lead to cancer.

 Research suggests that embryonal rhabdomyosarcoma (ERMS) develops in a different way.
 Cells of this tumor have lost a small piece of chromosome 11 that came from the mother, and it has been replaced by a second copy of that part of the chromosome from the father.
-This seems to cause the IGF2 gene on chromosome 11 to be overactive.
-The IGF2 gene codes for a protein that may make these tumor cells grow.
+This seems to make the IGF2 gene on chromosome 11 overactive.
+The IGF2 gene codes for a protein that can make these tumor cells grow.
 Other gene changes are probably important in these tumors as well.

 Changes in several different genes are usually needed for normal cells to become cancer cells.
-Scientists have found other gene changes that set some RMS cells apart from normal cells, but there are likely others that have not yet been found.
+Scientists have found some other gene changes that set some RMS cells apart from normal cells, but there are likely still others that haven’t been found yet.

-Researchers now understand many of the gene changes that can lead to RMS, but it’s still not clear what might cause these changes.
-Some gene changes may be inherited.
+Researchers now understand many of the gene changes that can lead to RMS, but it’s still not clear what causes these changes.
+Some gene changes can be inherited.
 Others might just be a random event that sometimes happens inside a cell, without having an outside cause.
-There are no known lifestyle-related or environmental causes of RMS, so it is important to know that there is nothing these children or their parents could have done to prevent these cancers.
+There are no known lifestyle-related or environmental causes of RMS, so it’s important to know that there is nothing children with RMS or their parents could have done to prevent these cancers.